My international student experience

 As I reminisce over my Sheffield Hallam memories, I hope I can help make your experience better!

 I'll take you through the different steps of my experience at university in the UK...

 I managed to find an apartment that was only a short walk from the university - after searching every possible letting agency website.
-Private accommodation is usually cheaper than university halls but the process involved LOTS of paperwork so I wish I didn't bother!
+Private accommodation is sometimes cheaper than university halls but the process involved LOTS of paperwork so I wish I didn't bother!
 I had to stay in a hostel until my apartment was ready and this used a large amount of my budget.
 My advice?
 Stay in university halls instead.
 They save the trouble of managing bills and internet services too.

-My first week at university was full of events to help familiarise this new student life!
+My first week at Sheffield Hallam was full of events to help familiarise this new student life!
 This is your best chance to interact with your fellow students.
 I wanted to make British and other international friends and learn about new cultures, traditions and lifestyles.
 Making friends from your own country is also important because you can be there for each other when you feel homesick!

 Oh, so cold!

 Coming from India, I had a tough time adapting to the weather - the UK can be very cold with lots of rainy days!
 I had packed a bag of warm clothes, but I should have set some money aside to shop once I arrived.
 The clothes I bought here suited the climate better and you don’t feel out of the place when you're wearing the same clothes as British people.

 The first couple of months can be tricky - torn between wanting to enjoy your new university life and getting good grades.
 I stuck with my course friends which helped.
 Your tutors will be very welcoming too and are always ready to answer queries.
 Rather than struggling and keeping your issues to yourself, it’s best to discuss them.
 I was struggling with money so I started working at an Indian café to support myself.